Where we are now

 The programme started when we were asked in 2016 to help with micro-business education.
 We spend 18 months preparing and, importantly, carrying out research into the needs that we could help to address and the cultural and social context within which we would work.
 In 2018 and 2019 (stage 1, see below) we delivered four workshop-based programmes.
 Stages 2 and 3 continue over the period 2020 – 2025, with the full programme content planned.

-A local programme manager and a project officer have been employed to manage logistics and programme elements on the ground.
+A local programme director, a senior project officer and a project officer have been employed to manage logistics and programme elements on the ground.

-We emphasise inclusivity and fair representation of the community on the programme with an open welcome to different religious groups, tribal affiliations, gender, educational background, disability and other marginalised groups.
+We emphasise inclusivity and fair representation of the community on the programme with an open welcome to different religious groups, tribal affiliations, gender, educational background (English and Arabic), disability and other marginalised groups.

 Strategic Aims and Milestones

-BE REEL’s strategic plan covers three distinct stages and is designed to allow continuous monitoring and evaluation for changing and improving the programme iteratively.
+BE REEL’s strategic plan covered three distinct stages and is designed to allow continuous monitoring and evaluation for changing and improving the programme iteratively.
 Measurements of outputs and outcomes are reviewed 6 monthly and annually.
 Whilst doing this, the underpinning purpose and organisational values will remain consistent.
+We are now entering a fourth stage in the development of BE REEL which involves BE REEL Gambia taking on the operations and moving into the governance area as well.

 Stage one of the programme, pilot activities, 2018 – 2019/20